BIOLOGY FOR LIFE

 • Title the table; make sure the title relates to the data you will put in your table.
 The data table title is NOT a repeat of the research question; the title SHOULD be descriptive of the data contained in the table.

 • Draw the table either by hand or within a software program like Microsoft Excel or Google Sheets.
 Show lines around all rows and columns.
 Be sure the table does not break across multiple pages.
+If it does, you need to repeat the header row on each additional page.

 • Label the columns, including units and measurement uncertainty of the raw data.